 8.2.7.
 Data types, Enumerations, and Code lists

-While FeatureTypes capture the real-world concepts on the CityGML Conceptual Model, they would be incomplete without the additional concepts from which they are made.
+While FeatureTypes capture the real-world concepts in the CityGML Conceptual Model, they would be incomplete without the additional concepts from which they are made.
 These supporting constructs are illustrated in the following figures.

-The ADE data types provided for the Core module are illustrated in the figure Figure 20.
+The ADE data types provided for in the Core module are illustrated in the figure Figure 20.

 Figure 20.
 ADE classes of the CityGML Core module.